Explore Topics On This Page

 The procedure can be performed using a few different techniques depending on the size of your breasts and the extent of “reduction” necessary to achieve your goals.
 Through an incision determined prior to surgery, Dr. Miller can remove excess fat, glandular tissue, and skin, leaving behind a more comfortable breast size.
 Options for your breast reduction incisions include:

-- Keyhole-Shaped: In some cases, breast reduction is performed through an incision pattern resembling a keyhole, which combines the circumareolar shape with a vertical incision.
+• Keyhole-Shaped: In some cases, breast lift is performed through an incision pattern resembling a keyhole, which combines the circumareolar shape with a vertical incision.
 Scars after surgery are also minimal with this technique and easily concealed underneath a bra.

-- Anchor-Shaped: This is the most common type of incision used during breast reduction and offers the most precise sizing and shaping of the breasts.
+• Anchor-Shaped: This is the most common type of incision used during breast reduction and offers the most precise sizing and shaping of the breasts.
 The anchor-shaped technique involves a “lollipop” pattern around the areola with an additional horizontal incision along the breast crease.
-The length of the horizontal scar is proportional to the degree of reduction desired.
+The length of the horizontal scar is proportional to the degree of lift or tissue reduction desired.

-All incisions made during breast reduction are often well-camouflaged underneath clothing and can lighten over time.
-In general, either the anchor-shaped or keyhole-shaped incision is utilized to reduce larger/more pendulous breasts.
+All incisions are often well-camouflaged underneath clothing and will lighten over time.
 Each patient will ultimately be evaluated based on their individual needs.

 How is the Breast Reduction Procedure Performed?